awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

        "confirmationStatus": "None, Confirmed, or Denied (intent confirmation, if configured)", "dialogActionType": "ElicitIntent, ElicitSlot, ConfirmIntent, Delegate, or Close", "fulfillmentState": "Fulfilled or Failed",
-        "slotToElicit": "Next slot to elicit
+        "slotToElicit": "Next slot to elicit"
     }
   ]
 ```